 Popular among tourists neighbouring leisure and travel destinations are Virginia Beach.
 Williamsburg and Jamestown.
 The city is at less than 2 hours drive distance from Richmond, 3 hours from Northern Virginia and 3 hours from Raleigh.
 The cruise port benefits greatly from the Norfolk International Airport offering 200 flights daily.
 The airport is just 15-20 min taxi drive from the cruise terminal.
 Other popular city attractions are the Chrysler Museum and Mariners Museum (with USA's largest mariner artifacts collection - maps, ship models, watercraft, paintings, scrimshaw/bone or ivory engravings and carvings).

-The streets of Norfolk were laid out in 1682.
-The early growth of the town was based on the West Indies trade and shipping of products from the plantations of North Carolina and Virginia.
-Every building in Norfolk, except St Paul's Church (1739), was destroyed during the American War of Independence.
-Rebuilt after the war, the city became an important maritime and shipbuilding centre but its enormous military growth started during WW1.
+The town was established in 1682 and its early growth was based on West Indies trade and shipping of products from the North Carolina's and Virginia's plantations.
+However, virtually all buildings (except St Paul's Church) were destroyed during the American Revolutionary War (1775-1783).
+The city was rebuilt after the war and became an important maritime and shipbuilding centre.
+Its military growth started during WW1 (1914-1918).

 Port Norfolk cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Norfolk, Virginia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.